 You may be required to obtain a Working With Children Check and National Police Clearance prior to a supervised work placement.
 This will depend on the organisation you arrange your work placement with.

 For more information visit:

 This course requires you to undertake a mandatory work placement with an employer associated with an industry outlined in the COVID-19 mandatory vaccination policy.
 This means that you must be triple dose vaccinated prior to your work placement.
 For the latest information on vaccine requirements for students visit our COVID-19 update page.

 Please note this list should be used as a guide only as job titles and qualification requirements may vary between organisations.

 SM TAFE actively promotes the employment availability of course graduates to key industry partners and organisations.
 We also seek expressions of interest from organisations for the placement of our students into work experience.
 In addition, this course involves work placement, giving you further opportunity to develop relationships with potential employers.
 We endeavour to assist students into a career pathway, but please be aware that employment is not guaranteed by us.

 To access free career planning and job search assistance, visit the Jobs and Skills Centres page.

 Become a specialist in your field with university study

-This course has a university study pathway as at 10 October 2019.
+This course has a study pathway to Murdoch University(opens in a new tab) as of January 2021.